Transferring files

 Upload Button Issues

-The "Upload" button on the Portal does not work properly.
+The "Upload" button on the Portal fails when transfering files above 1GB.
 Instead, use the "Globus" button, which accesses the Globus interface.

 Globus

-Globus is a web-based tool designed for robust transfers of large files.
-It can move files from Roar to filesystems outside Penn State, including our OneDrive accounts.
+Globus is a web-based tool designed for transfers of large files.
+It can move files from Roar to filesystems outside Penn State, including our PSU OneDrive accounts.
 Globus is interactive, but time-consuming file transfers can be submitted as batch jobs.
-To get started, go here.

 Globus moves files between named "collections".